Home » Industry Watch

 Jon: But what could you do?
 Apple will never change.

-Avie: Yes, I've come to realise that.
+Avie: Yeah I've come to realise that.
 I've been itching to leave for sometime.
 I don't want my name associated with this mess.

 Avie: We could make a new startup.